ManifoldScholar/manifold-docusaurus/docs/using/your_account.md

 * Private annotation converted to public annotation

 Administrators, alone, also have the option to be notified of flagged comments in realtime.

+## Account Deletion

+As of version 8.0, users have the ability to delete their Manifold account from the Privacy Settings screen.
+To access this view, select **Privacy** from the user icon dropdown in the main menu.
+This will open a modal with two sections: Cookies and Account Data.
+If you select the **Delete My Account** button beneath the Account Data heading, your account, including all of your entitlements, annotations and comments, and reading group memberships will be destroyed.
+No personally identifiable information of yours would remain in our system.

+However, any projects, texts, resources, journals, or collections you created would persist and be available for site administrators to edit or assign to other users to manage.